Reasoning with RAGged events: RAG-Enhanced Event Knowledge Base Construction and reasoning with proof-assistants: Conclusions, Limitations and Future Work

-Our translation to Coq demonstrates that these RAG-discovered event knowledge bases can support sophisticated logical reasoning impossible within traditional semantic web frameworks.
-The ability to express and verify multi-step causal relationships, perform complex temporal arithmetic with BC dates, and conduct formal proofs about historical causation represents a significant advancement beyond RDF/OWL capabilities.
-The successful integration of RAG-discovered event types into Coq's rich type system validates their semantic legitimacy through mathematical proof.
+To address the expressivity limitations of RDF/OWL systems revealed through our extraction analysis, we developed an automated translation pipeline converting extracted representations into Coq proof assistant specifications.
+This enables higher-order reasoning impossible within traditional semantic web frameworks: multi-step causal verification, temporal arithmetic with BCE dates, and formal validation of RAG-discovered event types.
+The successful integration of these domain-specific classifications into Coq's type system validates their semantic legitimacy through mathematical proof.

-The methodology establishes a foundation for computational humanities applications that combine the scalability of modern NLP techniques with the rigor of formal logical systems.
-While current implementation requires substantial formal logic expertise, the architecture proves that automatic ontology construction can be grounded in mathematical verification, opening promising directions for future tool development.

-These findings suggest that RAG system design should prioritize careful evaluation of whether external enhancement is necessary, with configuration choices informed by domain-specific characteristics and model capabilities.
-For classical historical texts, the LLM's built-in knowledge proves remarkably comprehensive, suggesting that the value proposition of external enhancement requires careful domain-specific evaluation rather than blanket application.